AdaCore/spark2014/docs/lrm/source/subprograms.rst

    If not, then we presumably need to allow ghost state abstractions or else it would illegal for a library level package body to declare a ghost variable.
+   To be completed in a post-Release 1 version of this document.

 .. todo::
    Do we want an implicit Ghost convention for an entity declared within a statement whose execution depends on a ghost value?
+   To be completed in a post-Release 1 version of this document.

 .. code-block:: ada